maksiksq/chaos-abyss/manualArticles/pineapples.md

 ### And then the English got involved

-In English we ended up with *pineapple* because originally the word for what we call *pinecone* in English today was the *"pineapple"* in question, so the fish and chips enjoyers kind of followed the same logic as the Spanish and named it *pineapple* which means *pinecone*.
+In English we ended up with *pineapple* because originally the word for what we call *pinecone* today was the *"pineapple"* in question, so the fish and chips enjoyers kind of followed the same logic as the Spanish and named it *pineapple* which means *pinecone*.
 Except later they renamed *pineapple* (the pinecone) to *pinecone* so a pineapple is not a pinecone, but a pinecone is a pinecone, and that's how we ended up here, it is totally not confusing at all no, wdym.

 ![explanation](https://ik.imagekit.io/maksiks/pineconexplantion.png ':::nocaption')